rehierl/abstract-properties/11-x-hierarchies/12-2-hierarchy-of-rpaths/0-0-readme.md

 is, each tree is isomorphic to a hierarchy of rooted paths.
 Because of that, this isomorphism will be referred to as **the T-Hrp isomorphism**.

+Note that a hierarchy of rooted paths (Hrp) is defined as a setup of strings such that the related-to operator is based on the **prefix-of** operator, and such that its strings are either related ex-or overlap each other (i.e. the **RE-OV** case).
+Finally, the characteristic element (CE) in each rooted path is its last element.

 Note that there is no order over the rooted paths in such a hierarchy.
-That is, a hierarchy would need to have additional characteristics which allow to embed a child order over the rooted paths of siblings - e.g. an ordered sequence of rooted paths.

-Note that a hierarchy of rooted paths (Hrp) can be described as a partial setup of strings such that the related-to operator is based on the **prefix-of** operator, and such that its strings are either related ex-or overlap each other (i.e. the **RE-OV** case).
-Finally, the CE in each string is its last element.
+Because of that, a hierarchy of rooted paths does not embed a child order.

-## the Hs-Hr isomorphism
+## the Hs-Hrp isomorphism

 ```
 T <-> Hrp <-> Hs
 |<------------>|
 ```

-A hierarchy of rooted paths (Hr) is isomorphic to a hierarchy of scopes (Hs).
+A hierarchy of rooted paths (Hrp) is isomorphic to a hierarchy of scopes (Hs).
-After all, each rooted path in Hr corresponds with the rooted path of a scope in Hs.
+After all, each rooted path in Hrp corresponds with the rooted path of a scope in Hs.